iaretechnician/barebones-masterserver-wiki/Angusmf's-How-to-do-Profiles.md

             IEnumerator WaitForPlayer(string player, int connid)
             {
-                    //despite the adorable log messages, we are for our client object to spawn on server and set connid AngError.NormalMessage("WaitForPlayer(): Waiting for prince/princess to rescue me..."); //this is too cute not to leave in yield return new WaitWhile(() => !GameControl.Instance.ConnIds.ContainsKey(connid));
+                    //despite the adorable log messages, we are waiting for our client object to spawn on server and set connid
+                    AngError.NormalMessage("WaitForPlayer(): Waiting for prince/princess to rescue me..."); //this is too cute not to leave in yield return new WaitWhile(() => !GameControl.Instance.ConnIds.ContainsKey(connid));
                     AngError.NormalMessage("WaitForPlayer(): Finally I have been rescued!");